 The Governor's Office web site has been engineered using the recommendations of the World Wide Web Consortium (W3C) including XHTML Transitional 1.0, CSS 2.0, and the Web Content Accessibility Guidelines 1.0.
 This web site meets the definition of generally accessible Internet site as defined in Texas Administrative Code Section 206 - State Web Sites.

 Numerous features have been added to enhance the accessibility of this web site.

 The Governor's Office is open to suggestions on how the accessibility of this web site can be improved.
-Please contact the Web Administrator to offer suggestions or comments.
+Please send us a message to offer suggestions or comments.